 - Embrittlement: This term refers to the breakdown of the outer shell, which eventually occurs no matter the flame resistance achieved.
 Ideally, you'll want a durable and flexible material that can last.

-- Dye sublimation: Dye in outer garments can dissipate at extreme heat levels and cause discoloration.
+Dye sublimation: Dye in outer garments can dissipate at extreme heat levels and cause discoloration.
 Such discoloration doesn't automatically mean a piece of equipment is unfit to remain in service.
-But it provides an indication that the equipment should definitely be tested prior to further use.
+However, it indicates that the equipment should definitely be tested prior to further use.

 In addition to protecting firefighters from flame and sharp objects, the outer shell critically protects the inner workings of bunker gear.